Madrasah Irsyad Zuhri Al-Islamiah: Primary school

 Like national schools, primary school education at Irsyad takes six years.
-However, due to the religious subjects that Irsyad students learn on top of mainstream secular subjects, a typical Irsyad primary school student's day ends at about 3 p.m; 2 hours longer than their mainstream counterparts.
-Currently, however, due to the Covid-19 pandemic, students are dismissed at 2 p.m.
+However, due to the religious subjects that Irsyad students learn on top of mainstream secular subjects, a typical Irsyad primary school student's day ends at about 2 p.m daily; a few hours longer than their mainstream counterparts.

 Irsyad students study secular subjects such as English, Maths, Science and Malay in about the same way as a student from a mainstream school does.
 They use the same textbooks, sit for the same PSLE, and use English as the language medium.

 For religious subjects, the language medium is also English and the textbooks are written and produced by MUIS.
 The syllabus focuses on developing Islamic identity and character rather than being exam-centred.
 However, there is still emphasis on equipping the students with a strong Arabic language foundation.

 Since 2008, it is important for Irsyad's Primary 6 cohort to do well in their Primary School Leaving Examination (PSLE) due to the introduction of the Compulsory Education Act in 2003.
 According to the Act, every child must be enrolled in a national school for primary school education.
 Since madrasahs are not considered to be national schools, primary school madrasah students are exceptions to the Act.
 To maintain its "designated institution" status, madrasahs have to meet a certain minimum PSLE benchmark.
 This benchmark is pegged at the average PSLE aggregate score (rounded up to the nearest whole number) of EM1 and EM2 Malay pupils in the six lowest-performing national schools, ranked based on the performance of their EM1 and EM2 Malay pupils in the PSLE of the same year.
 This translates to the Primary 6 pupils scoring around 175 points on average.
 Madrasahs were given six years to prepare their students to meet this benchmark.
 Thus 2008 is the first year that Irsyad students will be sitting for their PSLE with the heavy burden of ensuring that their primary school remains in existence.

 Students in Madrasah Irsyad also actively participate in National-level competitions and have achieved various awards such as the Raffles Institution Primary Math World Contest (RIPMWC), Singapore Mathematical Olympiad for Primary Schools (SMOPS) by Hwa Chong Institution and the National Mathematical Olympiad of Singapore (NMOS) by the NUS High School of Math & Science.
 They also have done quite well in the area of robotics where the students have achieved awards in the Asia-Pacific Youth Robotics Competition and the National Robotics Competition by the Singapore Science Centre.